aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### isAutoFormat() {#isAutoFormat--}

+<b>@deprecated.</b> Please use the 'isAutoFormat' property instead.
 Indicates whether the PivotTable report is automatically formatted.
 Checkbox "autoformat table " which is in pivottable option for Excel 2003

 ```javascript
 isAutoFormat() : boolean;